Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 The only approved form of Benlysta for children is that given by intravenous (IV) infusion.
 It’s approved for use in children ages 5 years and older.

-For children taking Benlysta, the dose is based on their body weight.
+For children using Benlysta, the dose is based on their body weight.
 The usual dose is 10 mg/kg of weight.
-Therefore, in a child who weighs 44 lb (20 kg), their dose would be 200 mg.
+For example, a dose for a child who weighs 20 kg (about 44 lb) would be 200 mg.
 It usually takes about an hour to receive the dose by infusion.
-Children will get their dose in their doctor’s office or the hospital.
+Children will get their dose in a doctor’s office, infusion center, or hospital.

-When your child first starts taking Benlysta by IV infusion, they’ll get a dose every 2 weeks.
+When a child first starts receiving an IV infusion of Benlysta, they’ll get a dose every 2 weeks.
 After the first three doses, they’ll only need to get a dose once every 4 weeks.

 When a drug’s dosage is higher at the start of treatment, it’s called a loading dose.
 A loading dose is used to quickly get the drug into your body at levels high enough for it to begin working to treat your condition.
 Without a loading dose, Benlysta would take a long time to start working.

-Your child’s doctor may give them medications before the infusion to lower their risk of having an infusion reaction.
+The child’s doctor may give them medications before the infusion to lower their risk of having an infusion reaction.
 These are called premedications, and they may include drugs such as diphenhydramine (Benadryl) and acetaminophen (Tylenol).
-These medications may be given to prevent infusion reactions, such as a rash or fever.
+These medications may help prevent infusion reactions, such as a rash or fever.

 What if I miss a dose?

 If you miss your appointment to get your intravenous (IV) dose of Benlysta, call your doctor right away.
-They’ll probably have you schedule another appointment as soon as possible so that you don’t have an interruption in your treatment.
+They will probably have you schedule another appointment as soon as possible so that you do not have an interruption in your treatment.

-If you’re taking Benlysta by subcutaneous injection (an injection under the skin) and you miss your dose, call your doctor or pharmacist.
+If you’re receiving Benlysta by subcutaneous injection and you miss your dose, call your doctor or pharmacist.
 They will usually recommend that you take your dose as soon as you remember.
-In some cases, they may recommend continuing your dose on your regular dosing days.
-However, in other cases, they may recommend changing your dosing days so that you don’t get two doses too close together.
+Depending on your situation, they may recommend continuing your dose on your regular dosing days.
+Or they may recommend changing your dosing days so that you do not get two doses too close together.

 You should never take two doses on the same day to try to make up for a missed dose.
-Doing so could raise your risk for serious side effects.
+Doing so could raise your risk of serious side effects.

 To help make sure you don’t miss a dose, try setting a reminder on your phone.
 A medication timer may be useful, too.